syedehsans1/pocket-config-generator-carl-version/README.md

 This script will:
 - Process `NodeAllocation.csv` for node allocations
 - Use `morse_to_shannon_service_mapping.csv` for service ID mapping
+- Prompt for revshare percentage for the revshare address
 - Generate YAML configuration files in the `output` directory
+- Set revshare distribution based on the input percentage:
+  - If revshare percentage is 100%, owner gets 0% and operator gets 1%
+  - Otherwise, owner gets (99 - revshare_pct)% and operator gets 1%

 ### 6. Stake Using Supplier Configurations
 ```bash